Alberta Citizen Science

 Our Community of Practice invites different levels of participation, from organizing to sharing to listening and learning:

 Core Group – An Alberta CitSci – COP Steering Committee has been established to take on the planning and coordination of Community of Practice activities and guide the learning agenda.
-Current membership includes representatives from the Alberta Biodiversity Monitoring Institute, Alberta Environment and Parks, Inside Education, and the Miistakis Institute.
+Current membership includes representatives from Alberta Environment and Protected Areas, Inside Education, Nature Alberta, the Alberta Lake Management Society, the Pigeon Lake Watershed Association, the Battle River Watershed Association and the Miistakis Institute.

 Active Members – participate in Community of Practice meetings and other activities, just not with the regularity and intensity of the core group.